sh3ngsh3ng/Project-1/README.md

 For example, during the addition of Settings Menu, the two functions added (Radius Marker & Choose Location) interacted with many other features.
 E.g. previous markers placed were not cleared, doesn't work with location button, etc. The obvious bugs were patched before other functions are added.

+For the bugs encountered during the whole project, refer to projectplanning.md.

-Below are some of the bugs that are unresolved:
+Below are some of the unresolved bugs:
+-
+-
+-

 # Challenges Faced